Highlights

 day 1 - Hello Dublin

 You're in for a lyrical love affair with Ireland's whimsical capital, your launch pad to an enchanting encounter with the 'Emerald Isle' and Scotland.
 On arrival, transfer to your hotel, then spend the rest of the day exploring the city's effervescence on your own.
 This evening sees you visiting EPIC - The Irish Emigration Museum, for some drinks and canapes.
-Resist the urge to retire early and head to the Temple Bar to soak up the craic in one of the many colourful pubs for which Dublin is justifiably famous.
+Resist the urge to retire early and head to the Temple Bar to soak up the craic in one of the many colorful pubs for which Dublin is justifiably famous.

-day 2 - Journey to Harbourside Galway
+day 2 - Journey to Harborside Galway

 Poetry and politics, music and literature Dublin is famous for all this and more as you'll come to discover when you join a Local Specialist to delve into Dublin's tumultuous history and see some iconic sights including Guinness Storehouse and St Patrick's Cathedral.
-Then, leave the capital behind bound for the harbour city of Galway, known as the 'City of Tribes'.
+Then, leave the capital behind bound for the harbor city of Galway, known as the 'City of Tribes'.

 day 3 - Admire Stunning Connemara Dive Into Culture

-Connemara's 'savage beauty' takes centre stage today on your full-day excursion through the endless shades of green which once captured the heart of Oscar Wilde.
+Connemara's 'savage beauty' takes center stage today on your full-day excursion through the endless shades of green which once captured the heart of Oscar Wilde.
 Visit Kylemore Abbey, a magnificent castellated structure built as a family home and now inhabited by a group of Benedictine nuns.
 Later, we visit the Connemara Celtic Crystal Factory where you'll Dive into Culture and witness first-hand how their famous crystal designs are made.

 day 4 - Onwards to Donegal Connect with Locals